billautomata/cascadia_fest_2016_talk/README.md

   * link a black box library that provides special law enforcement access into your client server protocol
   * do your build and deploy processes involve copying your private keys to an endpoint not in your control
   * your company spending thousands of dollars on storage for intrusive logs that have no technical benefit
+  * how would you feel if you passed as an argument the number 2048 into a function it triggered an API call to the NSA to deliver a piece of data you couldn't read, but if you put 1024 in the same spot, nothing happened